 Homemade pita bread stacked

 Homemade Pita Bread is easy to make and puffs up to form a stuffable pocket inside.
+They are soft and flavorful and taste so much better than store-bought!
 We included instructions for baking in the oven or cooking pita bread on the stovetop.
+These freeze well, so you always have homemade pita pockets on hand!

 Prep Time: 35 minutes